TWUOnline/ldrs591/_posts/2018-09-16-apa-style-checklist.md

 <strong>Writing Clearly and Concisely:</strong>
 <ol>
  	<li>I have used no more words than are necessary to convey meaning (APA, 2010, p.67).</li>
- 	<li>I have used direct, declarative sentences with simple, common words.
-(APA, 2010, p.68).</li>
+ 	<li>I have used direct, declarative sentences with simple, common words (APA, 2010, p.68).</li>
  	<li>I have not used paragraphs that run longer than one double spaced manuscript page (APA, 2010, p.68).</li>
- 	<li>Each pronoun refers clearly to its antecedent and should agree with the antecedent in number (singular or plural) and gender (APA, 2010, p.
+ 	<li>Each pronoun refers clearly to its antecedent and agrees with the antecedent in number (singular or plural) and gender (APA, 2010, p.
 79).
 Personal pronouns are used sparingly.</li>
  	<li>I have only used "we" to refer only to myself and my coauthors (APA, 2010, p.69).</li>
- 	<li>I have avoided heavy alliteration, rhyming, poetic expressions, and clichés.
+ 	<li>I have avoided using alliteration, rhyming, poetic expressions, and clichés.
 I have used metaphors sparingly (APA, 2010, p.70).</li>
  	<li>I used the active rather than the passive voice, and I have selected tense or mood carefully (APA, 2010, p.77).</li>
  	<li>I have used bias-free language (APA, 2010, p.70).</li>
  	<li>I have omitted the use of slang.</li>